rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/put-grant-roles-to-user-v2.0.rst

 .. note::

+  - Users with the ``identity:service-admin`` role can grant roles to a user for users with the ``identity:admin`` role, users with the ``identity:user-admin`` role, and sub-users.

+  - Users with the ``identity:admin`` role can grant roles to a user for users with the ``identity:user-admin`` role, and sub-users.

+  - Users with the ``identity:user-admin`` or ``identity:user-manage``
+    role can grant roles to a user for users within their domain and with the ``identity:default`` role.

   - The caller must have at least the ``identity:user-manage`` role.
 If the caller has only domain access, verify that the caller's domain matches the target user's domain.

   - The tenants on assignments must belong to the same domain as the target user's domain.

   - The role assignments cannot assign identity user type roles with the exception of ``identity:user-manage``.

   - The caller must be authorized to assign the specified roles.

   - The tenant assignments can include either ["*"] or a set of tenant ids.

   - This request effectively replaces any assignment that already exists for these roles on the user.

 This table shows the possible response codes for this operation: